loader-icon

 After completing the Arc Flash Safety Training (NFPA 70E) course, the learner will be able to:

-• Define what an arc flash is and understand the hazards associated with arcing events;
+• Define what an arc flash is and understand the hazards associated with arcing events.

-• Understand the relationship between OSHA regulations and the NFPA standards;
+• Understand the relationship between OSHA regulations and the NFPA standards.

-• Understand the concept of an “electrically safe work condition” as set forth by the NFPA 70E;
+• Understand the concept of an “electrically safe work condition” as set forth by the NFPA 70E.

-• Describe insulation, guarding, and grounding as methods for controlling arc flash hazards as well as other electrical hazards;
+• Describe insulation, guarding, and grounding as methods for controlling arc flash hazards as well as other electrical hazards.

-• Describe the characteristics of arc-rated clothing and understand the methods for selection of appropriate personal protective equipment (PPE);
+• Describe the characteristics of arc-rated clothing and understand the methods for selection of appropriate personal protective equipment (PPE).

-• Understand the considerations for safe use and maintenance of portable electric tools;
+• Understand the considerations for safe use and maintenance of portable electric tools.

 • Explain the specifications for labeling electrical equipment.

-Arc Flash Safety Training (NFPA 70E) course Syllabus
+Arc Flash Safety Course Syllabus

 This Arc Flash Safety Training (NFPA 70E) course consists of 4 lessons.
 Students are required to take each lesson in sequential order as listed below.